 gilles deleuze key concepts sense series.
 Within the domain of common sense, then, knowledge is reduced to recognition; we know that the dog we see is a dog because we recognise it as the same dog we have already perceived, imagined or remembered it to be.
 Clearly, recognition and common sense function to domesticate difference by dismissing as inconsequential all of the details about this particular dog, at this particular moment, that might prompt us not to recognize it as a dog.
 We miss an encounter with this particular dog, and settle for a dog that represents our prexisting Idea of dog-ness (DR:131-7).

+It is more than ‘staging pedagogy as a visible encounter” (Verwoert, Scott, Elms, & Cahill, 2010, p.182), it is the understanding that the learning encounter reaches full potency through physical exchange with material form.

 Does slow and steady really win the race and do we need to differentiate between the intentions and ability of both creatures to discover a moral or message within the fable?
 Using this fable to develop an analogy for learning I was struck by whether slow and steady was reflective of the motivated push needed for transformative learning to take place